jonnyhoeven/workshop/README.md

 ### Deploy using manifest files from code

-Normally you'll want to deploy using a manifest files, so you can keep track of your `deployments` and easily replicate them across different clusters or namespaces.
+Normally you'll want to deploy manifest files, so you can keep track of your `deployments` and easily replicate them across different clusters or namespaces.

 ::: warning Before starting